mickaelsilva/chewBBACA_deprecated/README.md

 * LNF - locus not found
 * LOT - locus on the tip of the contig (partial match)
 * PLOT - possible locus on the tip of the contig (CDS match is on the tip of the contig and other alleles for the loci are large enough to be considered LOT- to be manualy curated)
 * NIPL - Non informative paralogous locus .
-Two or more BLAST matches with BSR>0.6 for the protein, indicate that the locus could have paralogous and should be removed from the analysis
+Two or more BLAST matches with BSR>0.6 for the protein, indicate that the locus could have paralogous and should be removed from the analysis.
+A high number of NIPL may also indicate a poor assembled genome, with a high number of smaller contigs.
 * ALM - allele 20% larger than locus size mode (match CDS lenght> locus mode length + locus mode length * 0.2)
 * ASM - allele 20% smaller than locus size mode (match CDS lenght < locus mode length - locus mode length * 0.2)